pascallaliberte/sharpen.page/index.md

 ### How do I go about doing the buyer research, like you do?

 It starts with a messy process of understanding the buyer's vocabulary, the options she considers, and mostly, knowing that "doing it myself" is your primary competitor here.
 What will people do in-house, on their own, or learn how to to build?
-Go hang out in forums and Slack communities, and listen for the pains and struggles.
+[Go hang out in forums and Slack communities][deep-listening], and listen for the pains and struggles.
 Then your research might take you to conduct [purchase interviews][purchase-story], a specific technique that retroactively looks at the story of a purchase (of a competitor, of a piece of software to do it themselves, or a hire).
 What's needed: that the buyer went through a good amount of deliberation before the purchase.
 Here's a list of [questions you could use during this Purchase Interview][interview-questions].

 [purchase-story]: {% post_url 2019-02-08-digging-purchase-story-for-gold %}
 [interview-questions]: {% post_url 2019-03-08-interview-questions-to-ask %}
+[deep-listening]: {% post_url 2020-04-03-where-to-listen-when-deluge-of-information %}

 ### Do you do all the copywriting, including blog posts?

-I only write the copy for the marketing pages of your site.
-I know of a good writer for your blog posts and your guides that I can refer to you, if you'd like.
+I only [write the copy for the marketing pages of your site](/review).
+I know of a [good writer for your blog posts and your guides](https://www.andrewmonro.ca), if that's something you'd like some help with.

 ### Do you also do any data analysis, or data infrastructure work?